parajbs/skynetCli/README.md

 # skynetCli
-A cli to interact with Skynet based on nodejs-skynet
+A cli to interact with Skynet based on skynet-nodejs